 Also, we designed, built and programmed the marching band’s LED light poles they use in football games and competitions!

 Another example of interdisciplinary robotics work is the T-shirt cannon we designed, built, and operate at football games and pep rallies.
 It fires T-shirts into the stands to promote school spirit and add to the positive atmosphere of these events!

 The Marist Robotics program has 2 different types of competitive robotics teams.

-FRC, or FIRST Robotics Challenge, designs, builds, programs and drives full-size competition robots.
+In FRC, or FIRST Robotics Challenge, teams design, build, program, and drive full-size competition robots.
 They compete in 2 regional tournaments for a chance to qualify for the state and national finals.
 At Marist, our FRC team is mainly made up of upperclassmen, who have had experience in the robotics program.

 In FTC, or First Tech Challenge, teams design and build robots out of modular metal pieces, in addition to programming and driving them.
 Our FTC teams are mainly made up of middle school students.
 They compete in various local and regional tournaments, in an attempt to qualify for the state and national level.